ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Ancient Scepter/Chaotic Growth: Fixed range indicator's radius not being changed.
 - Ancient Scepter/both Engi skills: Now has a disabled-by-default option to decrease cooldown to match the additional stock (such that total recharge remains unchanged).
 - (From TILER2 update to v1.1.1) All equipments now have configurable cooldown.

-**4.1.2**

-- Ancient Scepter: Non-upgraded Eviscerate no longer resets duration on kill.
-- Ancient Scepter: Fixed several other cases where having negative item count could cause skills to act like their scepter replacements.
-- Gigantic Amethyst: restored cooldown to 8s from incorrect 45s.